Mr. Resetti: Outside Animal Crossing

-Reception
+Critical reception

 Mr. Resetti has received mixed reception.
 Destructoid's Jonathan Holmes called his actions one of the "more creative" examples of fourth wall breaking alongside Metal Gear Solid's Psycho Mantis.
 Wired's Chris Kohler featured him at number six in a list of the "10 meanest tricks videogames ever played on us."
 He cited tactics such as pretending to reset the game during one of his lectures.
 UGO.com called Mr. Resetti an irritant, but ranked him the sixth best Animal Crossing character, stating that while they do not love him outright, his outbursts are a part of the game's charm.
 Joystiq editor Chris Greenhough stated "Animal Crossing games would be a lot less awesome without Mr. Resetti," referencing the way he "teaches his lessons through tough love."
 Kotaku editor Luke Plunkett stated that "Resetti may be just about the best thing about Animal Crossing," and said that "his furious tirades are, after all, both entertaining and informative."
 Mr. Resetti was named as the 17th best Nintendo character of all time by GameDaily, saying "he's helpful, while at the same time completely annoying".
 In 2010, GamesTM listed him among the greatest game characters, commenting that he "may be one of the most annoying characters in gaming" but "Mr. Resetti is so meticulously designed with the express purpose of annoying that it's hard not to respect the thought that went into him."

 The development team found that Mr. Resetti caused young children to be scared by him to the point of crying.
 As a result, they made it optional whether players encountered him in New Leaf.
 Destructoid's Jonathan Holmes did not agree with the decision to make him optional as he felt that the game is "better when it can make you feel awful."
 Jamie Madigan in a Gamasutra article discussed the use of the word "cheater" by Mr. Resetti and how the label can be used to shame people away from breaking rules.
 GamesRadar's Ryan Taljonick featured Mr. Resetti on his list of gaming's most "hate-filled characters."
 IGN's Patrick Kolan felt that despite the quality of his rants, they felt "vanilla" and didn't surprise anyone anymore.
 Destructoid's Anthony Burch wrote an article that explains why Mr. Resetti was the "most heroic videogame character ever created" and suggested that he is "the only character in the Animal Crossing world whose sole job is to protect the entire universe from paradoxical destruction."